bradhuber1/trailblazer/README.md

 1. Install a text/code editor or Interactive Development Environment (IDE) to edit code
     * [Visual Studio Code](https://code.visualstudio.com/) is a cross-platform and easy to use code editor
 2. Once changes are complete (be sure to save the files), start the application:
-*Note: If the application is already running use the ***CTRL+C*** command in the command prompt or terminal to stop it before re-starting the application*
+*Note: If the application is already running use the ***CTRL+C*** command in the command prompt or terminal to stop it before restarting the application*
 `npm start`

 ## Windows PowerShell and Unix/Apple Terminal Basics